Pacifica Honolulu

 No analysis available

-I searched for wording like "salt water pool," "saltwater pool," or "saline pool."
-The amenities consistently mention a pool, hot tub, or jacuzzi, but never specify that the pool is salt water.
+I searched for "salt water pool," "saltwater pool," "salt pool," and similar terms.
+The amenities repeatedly mention a pool, heated pool, pool/jacuzzi, or infinity pool, but none identify the pool as saltwater.

 No analysis available

-I searched the public remarks for phrases like "laundry on each floor," "laundry room on every floor," and similar wording.
-The listings mention in-unit washer/dryer and separate laundry rooms in some units, but nothing indicates a community laundry room on every floor.
+I searched for wording like "laundry on each floor," "laundry room on every floor," and similar community-laundry references.
+The remarks only mention in-unit washer/dryer or separate laundry rooms inside units, which does not confirm shared laundry on every floor.

 No analysis available

-I looked for explicit wording like deeded parking, owned stall, or parking included in the deed.
-The listings only describe the parking as assigned/covered/tandem, so deeded parking is not confirmed.
+I looked for explicit deeded-parking wording like deeded parking, owned stall, or parking included in the deed.
+The listings repeatedly describe assigned, covered, secure, and tandem stalls, but that is not the same as deeded ownership.

 No analysis available

-I searched for parking fee language such as monthly parking cost, parking rental, or additional parking charge.
-The remarks do not provide any such fee information, so this remains unknown.
+I searched for parking fee language such as monthly parking charge, additional parking cost, or parking rental.
+The remarks discuss stalls and parking locations, but do not mention any fee.

 Moderately strong evidence that the building includes tandem parking options: approximately 11 of 20 listings (and numerous remarks) explicitly mention 'tandem' or 'two tandem parking stalls'.
 Other listings note side-by-side or standard stalls, so tandem applies to some units rather than all.